paulwizviz/learn-ethereum/docs/network.md

 There are several types of networks.
 Refer to this [list of networks](https://ethereum.org/en/developers/docs/networks/).

-### Local docker compose
+## Local network

-You will find a [docker compose specification](../deployments/private/docker-compose.yaml) network specification for a four nodes setup.
+Included in this project are docker-compose based networks.
+You will find a network centred on Geth nodes.

-To use the network follow these steps:
+### Geth based network

-1. Login to a network admin node via `./scripts/private.sh admin`
+Here is the project's local [Geth base network](../deployments/gethnet.yaml).

-1. Create nodes data folders.
+The network is still under development.

 ## References